carmentubbesing/drought_tree_carbon/README.md

 6. Make sure your working directory is set to `drought_tree_carbon-master/code`

-7. Hit run and wait a few minutes
+7. Hit run and wait a few minutes (up to an hour for large shapefiles)

 8. Your results will appear in a .csv file in the Results folder